 November through the beginning of March is when San Francisco and the rest of The Bay gets most of its rainfall.
 So, while you’ll still see daytime temps in the 50s (warm compared to a 15-degree Chicago, I’m sure), it tends to be cloudy or foggy and windy.

 During this time, ditch the tanks and opt for a lightweight long-sleeve shirt (or t-shirt if you run warm) under a warmer sweater or jacket, paired with jeans.
 During this time, you’ll find most people who live here wearing a lightweight down jacket, like Patagonia’s (another popular brand), to keep warm against the chilly wind.

 You should also prepare for rainy, windy days by packing waterproof shoes, a rain jacket, and a packable umbrella.

 Winter Day Trips

 Winter is the one season where weather uniformity tends to cover the entire Bay.
 No matter where you go, you’ll want that puffer jacket with you.
 However, it’s still worth looking at the weather forecast in your day trip destination.
 You can’t always assume that it’ll be rainy in Santa Rosa just because it’s pouring in San Francisco.

 While San Francisco embraces an eclectic mix of styles and fashion, the easiest way to stand out as a tourist is to dress for hot weather or in a San Francisco hoodie that you clearly just bought because you were underdressed.
 Year-round, you’ll see most of the city embracing a simple sweater-and-boots combo with neutrals dominating the city’s color palette.

 For shoes, opt for a comfortable pair of boots, sneakers, or flats you can wear with any outfit.
 For clothes, layers are key, and a jacket or sweater for after the sun goes down is always a must.
 You also don’t have to worry about being too formal so leave the blazers and fancy dresses at home.

 Outside the city, though, you’ll experience more real seasons.
-So, if you’re doing a day trip, prepare accordingly.
+So, if you’re doing a day trip, pack your backpack accordingly.